EVENT

 He has been awarded the Order of Canada and in 1993, the Canadian government awarded Chief Littlechild the Canada 125 Medal.
 He is a 2015 Laureate of the Indspire Awards and was recently honoured with the Alberta Award of Excellence.

 Dr. Majerbi is an associate professor of finance at Gustavson School of Business, University of Victoria.
-Her research interests include international finance, sustainable and impact investing, and climate-related financial risks and opportunities.
-Her teaching integrates sustainable finance and impact investing topics into core finance courses in the MBA in Sustainable Innovation and the Master of Global Business programs.
-She is a recipient of multiple awards including Research Excellence Award, Best MBA Professor of Year, Innovation Award, Service Excellence Award, and IAB Community Engagement Award.
+Her research interests include international finance, ESG and impact investing, and climate-related financial risks and opportunities.
+Her teaching integrates sustainable finance topics into core finance courses in various programs including the MBA in Sustainable Innovation.
+She is a recipient of multiple awards including Research Excellence, Best MBA Professor, Innovation Award, Service Excellence, IAB Community Engagement Award and the BC Cleantech Educator Award.

 • Yonah Martin image